-I enjoy nature, hiking, and animals.
-My most recent adventure out west caught me driving all over Arizona and Utah exploring the canyons, parks, and wildlife.
+My most recent adventures out west caught me driving all over Arizona and Utah exploring the canyons, parks, and wildlife.
+And again this year, I took a trip to California to visit another three national parks.
 I used to be a musician, versatile with the saxophone, clarinet, and piano.
 I don't practice nearly as much as I should, but enjoy an eclectic taste of listening music.
 When I was four, I was set on becoming a policeman, but that never panned out.
-Instead, I earned degrees in business and IT.
-So yeah, I'm more computer savvy than most.
+Instead, I collected degrees in business and information technology and now photograph couples on the weekend.
 I also fly drones.
 Come fly with me?

 I jumped into weddings because I enjoy meeting people, sharing in their happiness, and telling their story through compelling images.
 Photography gives a new perspective of seeing your event through different eyes.
 My eyes.
 You'll receive my full attention for planning and all the little details to make your day unique to you.